 Exhibiting in Europe: best practices

 The world is a smaller place nowadays, but the events industry is one that has always played on a global stage.
-‘Speaking the language’, both figuratively in terms of exhibition know-how, and often literally, is the key to a successful show.
+‘Speaking the language’, both literally and in terms of exhibition know-how, is often the key to a successful trade show.
 The previous blogs in this series have covered the rules, regulations and customs associated to exhibiting or doing business with the UK, Asia and the USA.
 But what about Europe?
 My work as project manager takes me around the world, but being based in the UK, naturally, many of my clients are European.
 I love the contrasts of the EU – from the clean lines and architecture of the Nordic states to the vibrancy and culture of Barcelona; it’s central location and fantastic connectivity makes the area a prime location to meet with potential customers or business colleagues from around the world.

 Alongside its varied and dramatic landscapes, Europe is a hive of business activity and I hope this blog will help to shed a little more light on how your own event can best utilise the resources on offer to your organisation.